Frontmatter Date Manager

 How do I add timestamps to notes I wrote before installing?

-Use Settings → Bulk operations → Populate from filesystem.
-It reads filesystem dates (ctime/mtime) and writes them into frontmatter, with a dry-run preview so you can review before committing.
+Use Settings → Bulk operations → Set dates from the file's own dates.
+It reads each file's own creation and modification dates on disk and writes them into your note's properties, with a dry-run preview so you can review before committing.
 Default mode is "Fill missing only" - existing dates are not overwritten.
-If your vault syncs via iCloud or Obsidian Sync, filesystem timestamps may have been reset by the sync service - review the preview carefully.
+If your vault syncs via iCloud or Obsidian Sync, those on-disk dates may have been reset by the sync service - review the preview carefully.

 I use Templater / Daily Notes / QuickAdd.
 Will the plugin conflict with them?

-No. The plugin waits 5 seconds (configurable: Settings → Behavior → Advanced → New file delay) before processing newly created files, giving template plugins time to finish.
+No. The plugin waits 5 seconds (configurable: Settings → Advanced → New file delay) before processing newly created files, giving template plugins time to finish.

-Do I need to add frontmatter to every note manually first?
+Do I need to add properties to every note manually first?

-No. If a note has no frontmatter, the plugin creates the --- block and inserts timestamps on the next edit.
-If frontmatter already exists, it adds timestamp fields alongside your existing keys.
+No. If a note has no properties yet, the plugin creates the --- block and inserts the dates on the next edit.
+If properties already exist, it adds the date properties alongside your existing ones.

 What date format works best with Dataview?